MrNonoss/P4wnp1_Prank/README.md

 This theme include wallpaper, sound theme, color, etc...

 # 06_BurstFiles_JeremPrank
-Also a big anoyance, this one will set an infinite loop of file createdtion on the desktop.
+Also a big anoyance, this one will set an infinite loop of file creation on the desktop.
 In other words, in a few minutes, the hard drive will be full of empty 3Mo files saying "do_Not_Fuck_With_Me.XX"

-# 07_godsWrath_jeremPrank
-This one is the whole prank set in just one script.